Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 eCommerce Services

 Oman Post is working on serving the eCommerce market and making use of Oman Post’s branches and vehicles for deliveries of products ordered online.
 Oman Post operates an e-shipping service called Matjar, allowing customers in Oman to receive goods purchased from U.S.-based online merchants.
+Government owned Asyad Express also offers cross border shipping.

 eCommerce Intellectual Property Rights

 In February 2022, Oman issued a data protection law that requires entities to obtain prior written consent from individuals before holding or processing their personally identifying information.
 The law also controls the transfer of personal data outside of Oman and requires entities to obtain approval from the Ministry of Transport, Communications, and Information Technology (MTCIT) for processing certain types of sensitive personal data.
-MTCIT is yet to publish the corresponding regulations for the law, which will go into effect from February 2023.
+MTCIT is yet to publish the corresponding regulations for the law, which has gone into effect from February 2023.

 Popular eCommerce Sites

-The top eCommerce sites in Oman are Amazon, eBay, and Aliexpress.
+The top ecommerce sites in Oman are Amazon, eBay, and AliExpress.
 Other top retail sites include Namshi, Royal Oman Police, InvestEasy, and Bayan Customs.
 Online food order and delivery apps and grocery delivery websites and apps have gained popularity.
 Many brick-and-mortar shops have launched eCommerce facilities or are in the process of doing so.

 Online Payment